Seeing San Francisco is Easy with CityPASS

 It’s a great deal: the CityPASS San Francisco Muni & Cable Car 3-Day Passport is valid for three consecutive days starting with the first date of use.

 Riding a cable car is a quintessential San Francisco experience.
 They were invented in 1873 to climb the city’s mighty hills.
 They start running at 6 a.m. and, during weekends, many cars fill up immediately at the start of the line.
 Knowing where to board can be key.
 The cable cars are pretty easy to catch coming down the hill, but there’s often a huge line at the turnaround locations to go back up.
 Therefore, it’s best to board at least four blocks above the turnaround.

 Locals don’t often take cable cars because they cost $7 per ride and move at speeds of just under 10 mph.
 They also operate in a relatively small part of San Francisco with just the Powell-Mason, Powell-Hyde, and California Street lines remaining.
 But for the rest of us (and admittedly many San Francisco residents), it’s still a thrill to hang on to the outside, or stand at the back of the cable car when it’s going up one of the city’s treacherously steep hills.

-Muni’s stops include CityPASS attractions such as the California Academy of Sciences, Aquarium by the Bay, Exploratorium, de Young Museum, the Legion of Honor, and even down to PIER 39, where you can catch a Blue & Gold Fleet Bay Cruise.
+Muni’s stops include CityPASS attractions such as the California Academy of Sciences, Aquarium of the Bay, Exploratorium, San Francisco Museum of Modern Art (SFMOMA), and even down to PIER 39, where you can catch a Blue & Gold Fleet Bay Cruise.
 Muni also shuttles riders to the Golden Gate Bridge and Chinatown.

 With San Francisco CityPASS and Muni’s cable cars, trolley buses and historic streetcars, visitors have the entire city at their disposal.